mrazomej/antibiotic_landscape/code/processing/beta-rhvae_jointlogencoder_simpledecoder_iwasawa_mcmc/rm_trajectories/v03/README.md

 ## `RHVAE` training

 - training data: logic50 mcmc samples
-- training split: 85% training, 15% validation
+- training split: For evolution conditions with more than one biological replicate, one of the replicate is used as validation data.
 - loss function hyperparameters:
     - leapfrog step size: 1E-3
     - leapfrog steps: 10